dashevo/dashmate/README.md

 ### Start

-In order to run mastenode use Docker Compose:
+In order to run a masternode use Docker Compose:

 ```bash
 $ docker-compose up